BARGHEST-ngo/_WARD-core/README.md

 You have the following options for further customization
 --version: Print engine version
+--config <path>: Specify configuration file (optional, uses bundled default) *we recommmend reviewing the [configuration file](https://github.com/BARGHEST-ngo/_WARD-core/blob/main/ward_core/config.yaml) to see what available options are there.
+If you wish to select options such as 'APK acquisition' you need to use a custom config*
---config <path>: Specify configuration file (optional, uses bundled default) --device <serial>: Live collection from specific ADB device --logs <dir>: Analyze existing log directory
+--device <serial>: Live collection from specific ADB device --logs <dir>: Analyze existing log directory
 --output <dir>: Output directory for results